chaitin/strapdown-zeta/README.md

 ### For normal users

-Standalone downloadable binary will be released soon...
+Standalone downloadable binary can be downloaded at https://github.com/chaitin/strapdown-zeta/releases

 ### For hackers